Automated Interpretability Metrics Do Not Distinguish Trained and Random Transformers

+While some SAE features from trained models clearly arise from learned computation, the commonly used aggregate metrics are often insufficient for determining whether a given SAE has learned these more complex features.
 These results have important implications for mechanistic interpretability research.
 In particular, we suggest that more rigorous methods to distinguish between artifacts and genuinely learned computations are needed, and that interpretability techniques should be carefully validated against appropriate null models.

 Finally, we speculate about why these patterns might emerge.
-At a high level, there are two hypotheses: \begin{enumerate} \item The input data is already superposed, and randomly initialized NNs largely preserve this superposition. \item Randomly initialized NNs amplify or even introduce superposed structure to the input data (e.g., given dense input generated IID from a Gaussian). \end{enumerate} We present toy models to demonstrate the plausibility of these hypotheses in Section~\ref{sec:toy_models} but defer conclusions as to the mechanism responsible to future work.
+At a high level, there are two hypotheses: (1) the input data already exhibits superposition, and randomly initialized neural networks largely preserve this superposition; and (2) randomly initialized neural networks amplify or even introduce superposed structure to the input data (e.g., given dense input generated i.i.d. from a Gaussian).
+We present toy models to demonstrate the plausibility of these hypotheses in Section~\ref{sec:toy_models} but defer conclusions as to the mechanism responsible to future work.